Skip to main content

 Sibling strengths

-• Having developed skills and knowledge through your sibling experiences in areas such as psychology, social care, parenting, teaching, communication, behaviour management, campaigning….
+• Having skills and knowledge developed through your sibling experiences, in areas such as psychology, health care, social care, parenting, teaching, communication, behaviour management, organising, campaigning….

-• Bringing the above skills to your work or family life
+• Bringing the above skills to your work, education, volunteering, friendships, family life

 • Advocating for disabled people